tonyfroc/tf-portfolio/README.md

 - `git remote add your_initials main https://github.com/tonyfroc/tf-portfolio.git`
 - `git push your_initials main`
 - Download a text editor (preferably VSCode) and
-- in terminal, type: `code .`
+- In terminal, type: `code .`

 ## Known Bugs

-- N/A
+- No known bugs at this time.

 ## License